kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/blueLive.md

 The live coding tab holds Csound Orchestra code for live coding.
-Once BlueLive is enabled, you can select code within the Live Code tab and use the \"ctrl-e\" (cmd-e on OSX) shortcut to evaluate the code in the running Csound instance.
+Once BlueLive is enabled, you can select code within the Live Code tab and use the "ctrl-e" (cmd-e on OSX) shortcut to evaluate the code in the running Csound instance.

 ::: {.note}